-Preconfigured content and messages, more efficient segmentation of targets, finer knowledge of needs, new working methods...
+Pre-configured content and messages, more efficient target segmentation, more detailed knowledge of needs, new working methods...
 Since the release of ChatGPT in 2022, customer relations have been transformed.
-Artificial intelligence (AI) makes it possible to improve and personalize the customer experience.
-For example: by analyzing the voice of the customer in a targeted and broad manner.
-So, what is voice of the customer analysis with AI?
+Artificial intelligence (AI) is helping to improve and personalise the customer experience.
+For example, by analysing the customer's voice in a targeted and extended way.
+So what does analysing the voice of the customer with AI involve?
 What are the benefits for the company?
-Which tool to use?
-Explanations from José Zullo, consultant trainer in interpersonal communication and relational intelligence.
+Which tool should you use?
+José Zullo, consultant and trainer in interpersonal communication and relational intelligence, explains.

-This was the response of the king's advisor to the question asked by Louis XVI.
+This was the response of the King's advisor to the question put by Louis XVI.

 Read also: How to create value through artificial intelligence

-An innovative technology, AI makes it possible to process large quantities of data, understand natural language, interact with users and make decisions, sometimes complex, adapted to the context.
-For example: adapting a product or service, reviewing a customer journey, if not in real time, then at least within shorter deadlines than those we usually see.
-AI is used in many areas, including customer relations, where it offers considerable benefits.
+AI is an innovative technology that makes it possible to process large quantities of data, understand natural language, interact with users and make decisions, sometimes complex decisions, adapted to the context.
+For example, adapting a product or service, or reviewing a customer journey, if not in real time, then at least in less time than is usually the case.
+AI is used in many areas, including customer relations, where it offers considerable advantages.

 Read also: AI to boost sales performance